pachown/Casino-Game/README.md

 Don't get in too much debt though, your knee caps will likely be shattered if you get in too deep with the loan sharks.

 TODOS
+- remove the ability to cheese by betting on yourself
 - Add Background Casino Sounds/Music
 - Add sound effect to both 'start' functions
 - Add consequences for being in debt (interest on debt and a loss condition)